tsipkens/mat-tfer-pma/README.md

 refer to the method or approximation used in transfer function evaluation.
 Details on these alphanumeric codes are provided in the associated journal article [(Sipkens, Olfert, and Rogak, 2019a)][ast19].
-The following acts as a brief summary:
+The following acts only as a brief summary:

 1. *FD* - Finite difference simulations to evaluate a numerical transfer function.